Understand Job Fit

-Job Fit Assessments identify and measure core metrics that are essential for success in any given role or position.
+Job Fit Assessments identify and measure core metrics essential to success in any role.

 When done correctly, a job fit assessment provides a competitive advantage by allowing an organization to hire more effective employees.
-While identifying job fit isn’t a guarantee in determining the best employee from a group of candidates, it offers a process to refine the selection of qualified candidates and reduce hiring biases.
+While job fit isn’t a guarantee of selecting the best candidate from a group, it provides a process to refine the selection of qualified candidates and reduce hiring bias.

-Since at least the 1950s, psychologists have worked to understand if there is a single method for measuring how well a person ‘fits’ a position.
-Today, we know the key components that need to be assessed, but it’s not as simple as blindly testing a candidate.
+Since at least the 1950s, psychologists have sought to determine whether there is a single method for measuring how well a person ‘fits’ a position.
+Today, we know the key components to assess, but it’s not as simple as blindly testing a candidate.

 In this article, we will review the history of job fit assessments and the lessons we have learned over the decades.
 We will review key psychometric areas that are used in job fit assessments.
-Additionally, we will provide an opportunity for you to see how your open position can be mapped into a specific model, allowing you to determine job fit through an assessment process.
+Additionally, we will provide an opportunity to see how your open position maps to a specific model, enabling you to assess job fit through an assessment process.

 The History of Determining Job Fit